Community Service Link – The Handover 2026

 Description

-The first session of the year will be hosted by the Partners at The OT Link, with guest presentations from therapists who completed their Community Service year in 2025 and a representative from the National OT Forum.
+The first session of the year will be hosted by the Partners at The OT Link, with guest presentations from therapists who completed their Community Service year in 2025 and Rogini Pillay, Chair of the National OT Forum.

 Lauren Michell (MSc(OT)) is a partner at the OT Link and joins the session as a facilitator.
 She has clinical experience in community, spinal cord rehabilitation, wheelchair seating, sports classification and medico-legal functional capacity evaluations.
 She worked as lecturer at the University of the Witwatersrand predominantly in the field of adult physical rehabilitation.
 Lauren is passionate about return to work and vocational rehabilitation, particularly in the field of spinal cord injury and this formed the basis for her Masters dissertation.
 She values evidence-based practice, sound teaching and learning principles and goal driven therapy.